akmakati/Small-Projects/README.md

 # Small-Projects

+Most_Recent_Match_Information - Displays information about the most recent match played in League of Legends after requesting an inputted username.
+Utilizes Riots open APIs to fetch information using node.js.

 Data_Visualizations - Six data visualizations were created for a class project.
 A skeleton code for the JavaScript and HTML files were provided by the Professor.
 I utilized d3, JavaScript and HTML coding to create the six visualizations.

 SmallEats_Mern-master - A project for a Software Engineering course at USF that involved creating a business that was practical and creating a website and databse to store information.
 The code was created in collaboration with 5 other students, we all worked together to get to the final state.
 This code includes HTML and JavaScript.